tunalad/lixling/README.md

 # Lixling
-Minimalist-ish Lite XL plugin manager inspired by vim-plug.
+Minimalist-ish [Lite XL](https://lite-xl.com/) plugin manager inspired by [ vim-plug](https://github.com/junegunn/vim-plug).
-Goal of this project was to write a small and simple plugin manager for [Lite XL](https://lite-xl.com/) that doesn't depend on any lua modules or programs (except git).
+The goal of this project was to write a small and simple plugin manager for Lite XL that doesn't depend on any lua modules or programs (except git) that aren't included with the text editor already.

 # Table of contents
 1. [Installation](#installation)